oerc0122/MDANSE/Doc/pages/scattering.rst

 so far.
 For more details we refer to [Ref18]_.

-**Static structure factor S(q)**: An important quantity describing structural properties of liquids is the static structure factor. :math:`S(q)` is an integral involving the dynamic structure factor or the coherent intermediate scattering function at zero time delay :math:`t = 0`.
+**Static Structure Factor**: An important quantity describing structural properties of liquids is the static structure factor. :math:`S(q)` is an integral involving the dynamic structure factor or the coherent intermediate scattering function at zero time delay :math:`t = 0`.